 Our worship is traditional in many ways and quite innovative in others.
 It is that combination of tradition and innovation that gives the Episcopal Church its distinct feel.

 During the 10:00 a.m. service, we offer nursery care for children aged 6 months to 4 years with silent pagers available.
-Children’s Church is available during the 9:00 a.m. service for children in pre-school through third grade.
+Children’s Church is available during the 10:00 a.m. service for children in pre-school through third grade.
 The services use music and a storytelling format to communicate the same lesson as the adult sermon.
 Children join their parents upstairs at the Peace.

 Assisted listening devices are available if needed.
 Please speak with an usher if you have any special needs.